Public Relations Guidelines

 The Communications Office Can Help

-Throughout the year, the Communications and Public Relations Department can help you share your great stories with the local media.
-This department can help prepare stories for the local newspaper, invite the local media to an event and will guide you through the process.
+Throughout the year, the Communications and Leadership Development Department can help you share your great stories with the local media.
+This department can help prepare stories for the local newspaper, invite the local media to an event, and will guide you through the process.

-The Communications and Public Relations Department is located at the district office.
+The Communications and Leadership Development Department is located at the district office.
 They submit press releases and requests for print and media coverage.
-Within the District, the department publishes stories in The Horizon, on the District webpage and social media pages.
+Within the District, the department publishes stories in The Horizon, on the District webpage, and social media pages.

 How Do I Invite the CPR Department to My School?

-Please contact the department at (951)360-7845.
-Typical stories covered by the department include, special classroom projects and events, grants, awards, unique learning activities and career technical programs, and community partnerships.
-The Communications Department will make every effort to review and submit stories to the Press Enterprise for consideration or publish in The Horizon.
+Please contact the department at (951) 416-1561.
+Typical stories covered by the department include special classroom projects and events; grants and awards; unique learning activities and career technical programs; and community partnerships.
+The Communications Department will make every effort to review and submit stories to the Press-Enterprise for consideration or publish in The Horizon.
 We cannot guarantee the story or photo will be published.

 How Do I Invite the Media to My School?

 If you have an event that you would like covered by the local media, please contact the Communications Department.
 Department staff will extend an invitation to the media.
 If you are a teacher or parent, make sure the site administrator knows about your request for coverage to help minimize any classroom or site disruption.

 What Do I Do When the Media Contacts Me?